jj1bdx/goadiftools/README.md

 ## Tools

+* goadifdelf: delete specified ADIF fields from the input ADIF records
 * goadifdump: skeleton for further writing the code
 * goadifstat: obtain QSO statistics
 * goadiftime: sort and filter QSOs by QSO\_DATE/TIME\_ON fields